 Planning, Geological Modelling, Fleet, CHPP, Maintenance and People.

 Through deliberations with multiple stakeholders, Intov8 revealed an overly complex process at their site.
 It included handwritten logs, daily once-off data extractions and a validation process that required more than 95 steps, “best guess inputs” and multiple departments to complete.
 Furthermore, once those validations and adjustments were made in the production reporting system, the adjustments then needed to be manually updated across multiple systems to create some sort of data integrity.
 This process also meant a significant portion of time was invested in End of Month reporting.

-Overall there was a general distrust in the numbers being reported and the nature of the current system meant that the management team couldn't directly relate reported numbers back to in-pit activities.
+Overall there was general distrust in the numbers being reported and the nature of the current system meant the management team couldn't directly relate reported numbers back to in-pit activities.